HugoPhibbs/COSC326_Individual/src/date_parser/README.md

 # Description
 - This is a command line program that parses a user inputted date and outputs this into a standard format.
-- Full program specs can be seen in the pdf brief file
+- Full program specs can be seen in the date_brief.pdf

 # How to Use
 - Ensure all classes contained in this package are in the same directory